ravi312/articleTurtle/draft-v1.md

   ![S5](https://upload.wikimedia.org/wikipedia/commons/1/1f/5_polygon_using_action_and_if_blocks.png)
 - In the sixth session, a VIBGYOR wheel was used as a design challenge to engage the participants.
 This required the accurate placement of turtle on the specific location on the screen, hence one has to carefully synchronise the position of the turtle as well as track the colour variable to generate the requisite pattern.
 The coordinate system and set-xy block was used to implement the same.
   ![S6](https://upload.wikimedia.org/wikipedia/commons/c/c6/6_VIBGYOR_Wheel.png)
+At end of each session a design challenge was presented to the learners, who had to complete the challenge and post it to the group on a specially created Telegram channel.

 ### Settings

-- The participants were located in geographically different locations.
+- The participants were located in geographically different locations. (this should go in the section: sample)
-- Live session was conducted using the webinar platform.
+- Live session was conducted using the webinar platform.(this should go in the previous section)
-- This session duration was 60 min each, twice a week.
+- This session duration was 60 min each, twice a week. (this should go in the previous section)
-- The online interaction had provision for a chat interface to ask doubts, real-time poll, and screen sharing options.
+- The online interaction had provision for a chat interface to ask doubts, real-time poll, and screen sharing options.(this should go in the previous section)
 - A group was also created in an instant messaging platform with the mentors, participants and parents.
-The purpose of the group was to encourage community-driven engagement by sharing challenges asynchronously.
+The purpose of the group was to encourage community-driven engagement by sharing challenges asynchronously.(this should go in the previous section)

 ### Data Sources